-Approximately 10% of Acadian's total sales for the year ended December 31, 2018 and 11% of Acadian's total sales for the year ended December 31, 2017, were derived from sales to Twin Rivers.
+Approximately 18% of Acadian's total sales for the years ended December 31, 2019 and December 31, 2018, were derived from sales to Twin Rivers.
 See "Risk Factors - Risks Related to the Business and Industry - Dependence on Twin Rivers".
-These sales are in relation to the Fibre Supply Agreement, pursuant to which the Operating LP agreed to sell forest products from its NB Timberlands.
+These sales are in relation to the Fibre Supply Agreement, pursuant to which AT Limited Partnership agreed to sell forest products from its NB Timberlands.
 The agreement has a term of 20 years and governs volumes and specifications over that period.
 For a more detailed description of this agreement, see "Principal Agreements - Fibre Supply Agreement".